owtscharenko/PyControlHost/README.rst

 	rm -f *.o

 - copy conthost_shared.so to the "ControlHost" folder.
-- check the presence of the system binary files dispatch, dispstat, stopdisp and the application executables tst1, tstsnd, tstrcv
+- check the presence of the system binary files dispatch, dispstat, stopdisp and the application executables tst1, tstsnd, tstrcv:

 .. code-block:: bash